 The DOP must provide leadership in human resources to classified agencies with limited resources and in a time of rapidly evolving political, social, legal and demographic trends.
-The COVID pandemic has also created unprecedented human resources challenges.
+Recruitment of qualified individuals continues to be a challenge in the current labor market.